AdamBuruzs/simpy_ejector/README.md

 And lets you easily calculate ejector efficiency.

-You can play with the primary nozzle and ejector geometry, and update the calculation results with any fluid from the Refprop (https://www.nist.gov/srd/refprop) library.
+You can play with the primary nozzle and ejector geometry, and update the calculation results with any fluid from the Refprop (https://www.nist.gov/srd/refprop) library or the coolprop library.
 This makes it an ideal tool for a rough and fast ejector dimensioning.
 You can calculate and evaluate with ease dozens of ejector geometries within minutes.
 And you know it, that it replaces hours and days of heavy calculations on commercial software packages!